mestatrit/Filezilla_Server_Logs_To_MySQL/README.md

 Double click on the "runFilezillaLogs_ToMySQL.bat" file to start the program.
 You can check that everything went well by consulting the log file generated in the same place: "Filezilla_Server_Logs_To_MySQL.log."

-To log the execution of the program, you can use the tasks planner in Windows.
+#To log the execution of the program
+you can use the tasks planner in Windows :

+Program script: C:\Program Files\Java\jre8\bin\java.exe

+Add arguments:  -jar c:\Filezilla_Server_Logs_To_MySQL.jar

+Start in: c:\